By Carla Reed, president, New Creed LLC

 The first step in evaluating how blockchain can be used to monitor and manage the complexity of the supply chain for cell and gene therapies is to define the operational environment.
 This includes:

 There are many steps on the road to discovering a life-changing molecule.
 Understanding the impact and requirements for a clearly defined supply chain strategy and implementing this into the complex environment of cell and gene therapies is not a simple task.
 It requires dedication and participation from all the stakeholders across the development to delivery life cycle.
 All the details need to be defined, simulation models developed, and risk assessed — and remediation plans put in place.
 At times, it is necessary to change plans, change partners, and change direction.
 But the promise of medical breakthrough is irrefutable — no matter how challenging bringing these compounds to the point of patient may be.

 About The Author:

-Carla Reed is a seasoned supply chain professional with more than 25 years of experience providing leadership and program management across a variety of programs for the life sciences industry.
+Carla Reed is a supply chain professional with more than 25 years of experience providing leadership and program management across a variety of functional areas for the life sciences industry.
 Her broad range of experience and expertise has provided solutions for pharmaceutical and biotech companies challenged by the growing complexity of extended supply chain environments.
 Her firm, New Creed LLC, provides change leadership to facilitate sustainable solutions, providing hands-on experience in all aspects of supply chain operations.
 You can email her at firstname.lastname@example.org or connect with her on LinkedIn.